Gatsby Benchmarks

 6: Experiences of workplaces

-Every pupil should have first-hand experiences of the workplace through work visits, work shadowing and/or work experience to help their exploration of career opportunities, and expand their networks.
+Every learner should have first-hand experiences of workplaces to help their exploration of career opportunities and expand their networks.

 See Work Experience